-Investors can request the redemption of units on each valuation date unless the Company has limited or temporarily suspended the redemption of units (see section "Units - Suspension of the redemption of units").
+Investors can generally request the redemption of units unless the Company has limited or temporarily suspended the redemption of units (see section "Units - Issue and redemption of units - Suspension of the redemption of units").
 Redemption orders must be placed with the custodian, the Company itself or with an intermediary (such as the institution maintaining the custody account).
 The Company is obligated to redeem units at the redemption price applicable on the settlement date, which corresponds to the net asset value per unit determined on that date less any applicable redemption fee.
 Redemption can also take place through an intermediary (such as the institution maintaining the custody account), which may give rise to additional costs.